NamNamIoT/ESP32_CANOPUS/README.md

 ## At here , you are ready 👌 to execute the sample code for the ESP32_CANOPUS board
 ####  ⚠️ WARNING: Prepare yourself a cup of coffee ☕☕☕, because the next is a fascinating journey with Canopus board 🤪.
 You will be stronger after working through the next 12 examples.
+Blink led
+Read modbus slave via RTU
+Read modbus slave via TCP/IP
+Serve master RTU
+Serve master TCP/IP
+Auto switch WiFi-Ethernet
+Auto switch many WiFi in list
+Push value modbus to MQTT
+On/off led via MQTT
+FOTA - update firmware via Internet with FTP
+WATCHDOG timmer
+Deep sleep

 #### 1. Blink led